What Is The IRS Statute of Limitations On Back Taxes

 How the IRS determines when the statute of limitations starts and stops is highly misunderstood.
 Many folks believe that the IRS cannot take action against them if 10 years have passed since they last filed a tax return.

-It is true that the IRS can only collect on tax debts that are 10 years or younger.
+It is true that the IRS can only collect on tax liabilities that are 10 years or younger.
 However, that 10 years does not begin when you neglect, either accidentally or willfully, to file your return.

 Instead, the clock for the 10 year statute of limitations begins only when you file a return or file to get caught up with your back taxes, or the IRS files and submits a substitute return on your behalf.
 When any of these events happen, THAT is when the statute of limitations’ clock starts.
 So if you have not filed a return in years, the statute of limitations clock on those returns has likely not even started.